 What do bylaws cover?

-Your bylaws must include a rule for the conditions of membership in your organization and may include rules on the following issues:
+Your bylaws must include a rule for the conditions of membership in your organization and may include any rules for the activity of your nonprofit including on the following issues:

 - members’ roles and responsibilities

 - notice requirements for board and members’ meetings

 Most nonprofits now have lengthy bylaws.
 The current law, Ontario’s Corporations Act (CA), is very general, so nonprofits have to include every power and rule in their bylaws.
 The ONCA reduces the need for detailed bylaws because there are detailed rules in the legislation itself.

 The benefits of simple bylaws are that they are easier to develop and limit the chance that your bylaws will conflict with the rules that are already in the ONCA.